kasratookallo-svg/Recommendation_System_Regarding_IMDB/README.md

 # 🎬 Recommendation System Regarding IMDb

-This repository contains a **Movie Recommendation System** designed to propose *similar movies* based on the one you like.
-It uses IMDb data to analyze movie descriptions, genres, and other metadata to generate relevant suggestions.
+This repository hosts a **Movie Recommendation System** built to suggest *similar movies* to a given title using data from IMDb.
-Notably, this program relies heavily on GPU.
+It leverages **GPU acceleration** through [RAPIDS cuDF](https://rapids.ai/) and **Nearest Neighbors** algorithms to deliver fast, efficient content-based recommendations.

 ---

 ## 🚀 Overview

-The main goal of this project is to create a recommendation engine that helps users discover new movies similar to their selected titles.
-It leverages machine learning techniques to compute similarities between movies based on content features and other metrics.
+The system computes similarity between movies based on textual and categorical features such as genres and descriptions.
+Using **cuDF**, large datasets are processed directly on the GPU, drastically improving performance compared to traditional pandas workflows.

 ---

 ## 🧠 Key Features

-- Suggests similar movies using IMDb-based datasets
-- Content-based recommendation approach (TF-IDF and cosine similarity)
+- **GPU-powered data processing** with cuDF (RAPIDS)
+- **NearestNeighbors model** for fast similarity search
+- **Content-based recommendation** using TF-IDF and vector similarity
-- Easy-to-use command-line or notebook interface
+- Simple CLI or notebook interface for experimentation
-- Scalable design for integration with web or mobile apps
+- Scalable design suitable for production integration

 ---